mlibrary/about-heb/src/content/impact.md

   ## Readership Map

-  The Readership Map replays every view or download of Lever Press books or media components that occurred the previous four weeks.
+  The Readership Map replays every view or download of ACLS HEB books or media components that occurred the previous four weeks.
 googleDataStudioDescription: >-
   ## Book Usage